-If that's what you want to do, check Kayak to compare flight prices or set a flight alert.
+If that's what you want to do, check Skyscanner to compare flight prices or set a flight alert.

 There's a car ferry to Magnetic Island and a passenger ferry.
 As we would be staying at my friend's place on Magnetic Island at it was super expensive to take the camper van on the ferry, we opted for the Sealink passenger ferry instead of the Magnetic Island car ferry.

 The Magnetic Island ferry runs every hour – or sometimes every 45 mins depending on what time you go.
 The first ferry leaves Townsville at 5.30 a.m. and the last one is at 10.30 p.m. (or 11.30 p.m. on Friday and Saturday).
 The journey only takes 20 minutes and an adult return ticket is AUD $30 (USD $21).
 There are cheaper rates for anyone lucky enough to still be a student.

 Magnetic Island accommodation

 There are different types of accommodation on Magnetic Island to choose from.
 We stayed at my friend's place, but I've researched some options for you that are well-recommended by other travelers.